AntonioReshme/Monday_Coffee/README.md

 - Highest number of customers, which is 69.
 - Average rent per customer is very low at 156.
 - Average sales per customer is better at 11.6k.

+## Conclusion

+This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
+The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

+## Author - Antonio Reshme

+This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+If you have any questions, feedback, or would like to collaborate, feel free to get in touch!